WeakKnight/DeferredAdaptiveComputeShading/README.md

 Interpolate between neighbors if (i + 1, j), (i - 1, j), (i, j - 1), (i, j + 1) are similar.

-### Pixel Smilarity Definition
+### Pixel Similarity Definition

-Given 4 pixels, they are similar if the variance is higher than threshold.
+Given 4 pixels, they are similar if the variance is lower than the threshold.

 ### Wave Sorting
 ⬜: shading